 With all its travel restrictions, 2020 presented a challenging year to the veteran traveller and fossil hunter Dale Rogers, yet the brand proved flexible enough to remain as buoyant as ever.

-It was in the mid 1980s, when travelling through Morocco, that Dale Rogers found his vocation as a fossil hunter.
-In a Tangier market he suddenly spotted some small stones that looked like fragments of shells.
-He was so taken by their beauty that he wanted to know more.
-When he found out that the stones were at least 350-million years old, containing fossils of prehistoric sea creatures, it was a lightbulb moment and the Dale Rogers Ammonite brand was born.
+It was in the mid-1980s in Morocco that Dale spotted some small stones that looked like fragments of shells in a Tangier market.
+When he found out that the beautiful stones were at least 350 million years old, containing fossils of prehistoric sea creatures, it was a light-bulb moment, and both his vocation and the Dale Rogers Ammonite brand were born.

-Dale Rogers began selling his intriguing specimens and fossils from a modest market stall on London’s Portobello Road.
-He quickly began building an unparalleled reputation for focusing on quality and those hard-to-come-by larger pieces with true wow factor.
-Today the company ships all over the world, from Britain and the US to Japan and Dubai, supplying influential and celebrated interior designers, architects, superyacht designers, art collectors and private clients.
-Dale Rogers fossils, minerals and crystals can be seen at its London gallery on Pimlico Road, or at its spectacular treasure trove of a private warehouse in north-west London.
-Its fine-tuned collection ranges from exquisitely mounted crystals to giant statement pieces and wall hangings.
+Dale Rogers began selling his intriguing specimens and fossils from a modest market stall in London’s Portobello Road.
+He quickly built an unparalleled reputation for focusing on quality and those hard-to-come-by larger pieces with true wow factor.
+Today, the Dale Rogers collection ranges from exquisitely mounted crystals to giant statement pieces and wall hangings.
 Clients have included Candy & Candy, Collett-Zarzycki, Terence Disdale Design, Andrew Winch Designs and Rose Uniacke.